ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Network performance in TX direction was fine since exceeding 2.32 Gbit/sec but in RX direction it sucked (~500 Mbit/sec max).
 After [adjusting PCIe powermanagement](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/86?u=tkaiser) also +2.32 GBit/sec but there's some room for improvements since Rockchip's BSP kernel doesn't care at all about network tunables.
 This is stuff for further investigation/tuning.

+## PCIe

+RK3588 [features 7 PCIe lanes](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/PCIe_and_ARMv8_SoCs.md).
+Four times Gen3 and three times Gen2, the latter all pinmuxed with either SATA or USB3.

+The Gen3 implementation supports the following modes (often called 'bifurcation'): 1 x x4 (default 'NVMe mode'), 4 x x1, 2 x x2 and 1 x x2 + 2 x x1.
+Whether bifurcation really works with the Key M slot is [yet unknown](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/140?u=tkaiser).

+Wrt the three Gen2 lanes Radxa used one to attach the RTL8125BG NIC, another is routed to the key E M.2 slot which can be turned into SATA via a DT overlay.
+The other possible lane is USB3.

 ## Software

 No mainline Linux support so far (upstreaming will take years but Radxa is collaborating with [Collabora](https://www.collabora.com) here) and as such every RK3588 device runs with Rockchip's BSP kernel that shows currently version number 5.10.66.
 But this is not 5.10 LTS from kernel.org but [forward ported from 2.6.32 on](https://www.cnx-software.com/2022/01/09/rock5-model-b-rk3588-single-board-computer/#comment-589709).
 ROCK 5B repos are: